Nigeria, Tanzania Canvass International Collaboration against Coups in West Africa

 “Even with what we have done, it is incredible how many new businesses in technology have come up, startups springing up every day.
 It is an exciting time for us, especially for those investing in technology startups across all sectors – education, health, and FinTech.
 There is also financial inclusion because there were many parts of the country that banks didn’t bother to go to, but with technology, we are able to reach all of those places.”

-On his part, Tanzanian Vice President Mpango commended West African leaders for their efforts to halt the menace of coups de’tat in the sub-region and also agreed that Africa can achieve more working in unison.
+On his part, Mpango commended West African leaders for their efforts to halt the menace of coups de’tat in the sub-region and also agreed that Africa can achieve more working in unison.

 He noted that Climate Change is an example of one area leaders on the continent need to work together to address.